munificent/craftinginterpreters/book/representing-code.md

 </aside>

-Instead of tediously hand-writing each class definition, field declaration, constructor, and initializer, we'll hack together a <span name="python">script</span> that does it for us.
+Instead of tediously handwriting each class definition, field declaration, constructor, and initializer, we'll hack together a <span name="python">script</span> that does it for us.
 It has a description of each tree type -- its name and fields -- and it prints out the Java code needed to define a class with that name and state.

-This script is a tiny Java command-line app that generates a file named "Expr.java".
+This script is a tiny Java command-line app that generates a file named "Expr.java":

 <aside name="python">